 - no fancy equipment or mixer required.

-- delicious large bakery style muffins without having to leave the house!
+- delicious large bakery style muffins filled with juicy raspberries without having to leave the house!

 - a great way to use up those overripe bananas!

 - all-purpose flour (or cake flour)